Mākereti Papakura: Adult life

 During World War I, Papakura and her husband opened their homes in Oxfordshire and London to injured New Zealand troops, and Papakura installed a memorial to fallen Australian and New Zealand Army Corps soldiers in the chapel at Oddington.
 In 1924, Papakura moved into Oxford and enrolled to study a Bachelor of Science degree in anthropology at the Society of Oxford Home-Students.
-She wrote a thesis on Māori culture, taking it to the elders at Whakarewarewa for approval before submitting it.
+She wrote a thesis on Māori culture called The Old-Time Maori, taking it to the elders at Whakarewarewa for approval before submitting it.
+It was the first published ethnographic work by a Maori scholar.
 Papakura died suddenly three weeks before her thesis examination, on 16 April 1930 aged 56, from a ruptured aortic artery.
 She was buried, according to her wishes, in Oddington cemetery; her family in Whakarewarewa erected a memorial to her in the village the following year.